ibm-cloud-docs/databases-for-enterprisedb/howto-admin-password.md

 ## Setting the admin password via the command line

-Use the `cdb user-password` command from the [{{site.data.keyword.databases-for}} CLI Plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference) to set the admin password with the command line.
+Use the `cdb user-password` command from the [{{site.data.keyword.databases-for-enterprisedb}} CLI Plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference) to set the admin password with the command line.

 For example, to set the admin password for a deployment named "example-deployment", use the following command.
 ```